 7. Oxford Brookes University

 Oxford Brookes has a long history of being an art institution; it actually started as one in 1865.
 But it soon added a science school even offering evening classes in the University Museum.
 Eventually, the University’s namesake became Vice President and became instrumental in laying the foundation for this prestigious academic institution today.
-Students enrolled in the Graphic Design program get both theoretical and real world experience of the discipline.
+Students enrolled in the graphic design programme get both theoretical and real-world experience of the discipline.
 Tuition for the period of 2017/18 is lower than other Universities on the list at £7.000.